NexushasTaken/nvim-config/README.md

 Clone the repository into the correct location (make a backup your current `nvim` directory if you want to keep it).

 ```
-git clone https://github.com/LunarVim/Neovim-from-scratch.git ~/.config/nvim
+git clone https://github.com/NexushasTaken/nvim-config ~/.config/nvim
 ```

 Run `nvim` in your terminal and wait for the plugins to be installed.
-You will notice treesitter pulling in a bunch of language parsers the next time you open Neovim.

 **NOTE** [Mason](https://github.com/williamboman/mason.nvim) is used to install and manage LSP servers, DAP servers, linters, and formatters via the `:Mason` command.